cyberark/community/CONTRIBUTING.md

 1. Continue to monitor the issue for responses and engage in conversation until resolved

+### Finding Issues to Work On

+1. Click the `Issues` tab on Github to see open issues

+1. Select an existing issue and provide the following information in a comment:
+    - State your intention to work on the issue
+    - Provide an outline for your implementation plan

+    This is important to avoid the overlapping of work!

+1. If the issue is already in progress, feel free to ask questions or engage in conversation about the implementation.
+Otherwise, continue on to [working on issues](#working-on-issues).

 ### Working on Issues

 > Note: In addition to understanding the high-level workflow for issues, it is important to review
 > the [Git Development Workflow](#Git-flow-Guidelines) first, for following best-practices while
 > using source control.